-Imagine your Kindergarten student performing laparoscopic surgery, preparing food in a restaurant, sitting in the jury box, checking out a hot rod under the hood, becoming a super house cleaner, or attending a rehearsal of the Fort Wayne Philharmonic.
-Family Field Studies allow all of these experiences and much more.
-Photos of the visits and the Language Experience stories written by the students about each trip become take-home booklets for families to share.
-Through Family Field Studies students develop a growing sense of the elements of our community, and practice all aspects of literacy development in the accounts of their exciting experiences.
+Imagine your child performing laparoscopic surgery, preparing food in a restaurant, sitting in the jury box, checking out a hot rod under the hood, becoming a super house cleaner, or attending a rehearsal of the Fort Wayne Philharmonic.
+Family Field Studies include these experiences and much more.
+Photos of the visits, and stories written by students, are published as take-home books for families to share.
+Through Family Field Studies, students develop a growing sense of community and practice literacy development.

-In first grade students are immersed in a year-long adventure through literature and writing.
-They meet knights, castles and fairytales; national landmarks and the monuments of Washington D.C; the wonders of space and oceans.
-Virtual tours, guest speakers, research projects and simulated trips to far-away places all provide truly magical moments for first graders.
-Students develop literacy and communication skills, collaboration techniques and proficiency in technology applications.
+Students are immersed in a year-long adventure through literature and writing.
+They meet knights, castles and fairytales; national landmarks and the monuments of Washington, DC; and the wonders of space and oceans.
+Virtual tours, guest speakers, research projects and simulated trips to far-away places provide truly magical moments for Grade 1 students.
+Students develop literacy and communication skills, collaboration techniques, and proficiency in technology applications.

-Grade 2 – Journeys into Earth Care with Mrs. Frizzle
+Grade 2: Journeys into Earth Care with Ms. Frizzle

-Through this intensive year-long applied math project, fourth graders become Young Entrepreneurs, learning all aspects of a business from product development to production, marketing and raising capital.
-Students hear from experts in the field, tour local businesses and complete the year with the fourth grade Marketplace, where they market and sell several of their products.
+Through this intensive year-long applied math project, students become Young Entrepreneurs, learning all aspects of a business from product development and production, to marketing and raising capital.
+Students hear from experts in the field, tour local businesses and complete the year with the Fourth Grade Marketplace, where they market and sell several of their products.
 The hands-on elements of the project expose students to the realities of taking a product to market, as they use technology, collaboration, communication and creativity to bring their ideas to life.